DC Learn is our learning and engagement programme for families, young people and our communities in Devonshire ward.

 We run a range of free family and community workshops at our gallery VOLT and DC Learn Studio as well as regular activities for people of all ages and all walks of life.
 Visit our What’s On page to take a look.

 We aim to respond to gaps in cultural provision for our local community, and therefore currently focus on early years, children, teachers and the most marginalised communities in the ward, in particular, refugees and asylum seekers.
 DC is one of only two Arts Award Centres in Eastbourne.
-Our courses are aimed at the Sussex Home Educator community, and provide tie-ins to the national curriculum.

 DC Learn programming currently comprises: